particle-iot/docs/src/content/hardware/migration-guides/photon-2-photon-migration-guide.md

 Retained memory is 3068 bytes.

-### USB

-The Photon 2 has a USB C connector, like the Tracker One and Tracker Eval Board.

-The Photon has a Micro USB B connector.

 ### Photon Bottom

 The Photon 2 has components on both sides of the board, like the Argon.
 It is not available without the mounted headers, and cannot be reflowed directly to a base board like the Photon without headers.